How to Become an Automotive Designer in 5 Steps

 Step 3: Acquire Work Experience

 As an automotive designer, you could work for a vehicle manufacturer that produces cars, trucks, buses, vans, sports utility vehicles, or multiple types of vehicles.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment for commercial and industrial designers is projected to increase two percent between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for commercial and industrial designers is projected to increase three percent between 2018 and 2028.

 Step 4: Consider Earning a Graduate Degree